Stephen J. Ellingson (S)

 221S Gender and Education.

 This course examines questions of gender within the contexts of primary, secondary, and post-secondary American education.
 We consider the ways that gender impacts upon a person’s achievement, attainment, and other education outcomes.
 Among other primary concerns will be the increasing gap between men and women in college completion, boys’ and girls’ school disciplinary and achievement records, and the relationships between gender and race/ethnicity and socioeconomic status in schooling.
 Prerequisite, 1 sociology course or permission of instructor.
+(Same as Education Studies 221.)
 Elizabeth Lee.

 223F Law and Society.